mhermsdorferf5/f5-migration-tools/README.md

                         Log Path/Filename, avi_bigip_for_merge.log by default
   -p, --per-tenant, --no-per-tenant
                         write config to bigip.conf file per tenant.
+  --base-conf, --no-base-conf
+                        Output Base configuration items, otherwise do not output route domain and partition configs --common-conf, --no-common-conf
-  -l, --log, --no-log   Log to file in addition to stderr -d, --debug, --no-debug
+                        Do Not output Common configuration items, common elements are added to the config file -l, --log, --no-log   Log to file in addition to stderr -d, --debug, --no-debug
                         debug logging